reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 - **MINOR version when we add functionality in a backward-compatible manner**
 - **PATCH version when we make backward-compatible bug fixes**

-**The conventions correlate with this version numbering.** Generating the version number can be automated based on these commit message conventions. the general structure is like below:
+**Mentioned conventions correlate with this version numbering.** Generating the version number can be automated based on these commit message conventions. the general structure is like below with respect to the 50/72 rule:

 > [type][optional scope]: [description]